Playing with Monte-Carlo Tree Search

 Figure 1:

-Tic-Tac-Toe (left), Go (center) and Sokoban (right)
+Tic-Tac-Toe (left), Go (center), and Sokoban (right)

-• Tic-Tac-Toe is a two-player competitive board game with a limited length of gameplay.
-Players take turns drawing their own marker (usually X or O) on a $3\times3$ grid board, as presented in Figure 1 (left).
-A player wins once three placed markers can be connected together vertically, horizontally, or diagonally.
-But if all squares are filled but neither player has won, the game ends in a draw.
-Due to the participation of the counterpart, MCTS is involved with the min-max and opponent modelling problem.
+• Tic-Tac-Toe is a two-player competitive board game with a limited length of a gameplay.
+Players take turns drawing their own marker (usually “X” or “O”) on a $3\times3$ grid board, as presented in Figure 1 (left).
+A player wins once three markers the individual places can be connected together vertically, horizontally, or diagonally.
+However, if all squares are filled but neither player has won, the game ends in a draw.
+Due to the participation of the counterpart, MCTS is involved with the min-max and opponent modeling problem.

-• Go is a two-player competitive board game, as illustrated in Figure 1 (center).
-In this game, two players take turns placing black and white stones on the board.
+• Go is a two-player competitive board game, as illustrated in Figure 1 (center), in which two players take turns placing black and white stones on the board.
 The game begins with an empty board controlled by the player holding black stones.
-If a player's stones manage to encircle the opponent's stones, the surrounded stones are removed from the board.
-The objective of Go is to control more territory on the board than the opponent by strategically placing stones. $7 \times 7$ board is used as the interactive example in this immersive article, following the logical rules [6].
+If a player's stones manage to encircle the opponent's stones, then the surrounded stones are removed from the board.
+The objective of Go is to control more area on the board than the opponent by strategically placing stones.
+A $7 \times 7$ board is used as the interactive example in this immersive article, following the Tromp-Taylor rules [6], which calculate a player's score by adding the number of stones of its color and the number of empty points that are only connected to stones of its color.

 III.
 Algorithm